rishabhgl/rishabhgl/README.md

 <br />
 <br />

 #### Thanks for stopping by!
-My name is Rishabh Goyal, and I am a sophomore student studying Computer Engineering at [Thapar Institute of Engineering and Technology, Patiala](https://www.thapar.edu/).I am looking forward to learning and collaborating with everyone!
+My name is Rishabh Goyal, and I am a pre-final student studying Computer Engineering at [Thapar Institute of Engineering and Technology, Patiala](https://www.thapar.edu/).I am looking forward to learning and collaborating with everyone!

 <br />
 <br />

 ### A brief introduction about me -
-* 🌎I am currently exploring the vast world of Web and App Development
+* 🌎I am currently exploring the vast world of Web Development and Machine Learning
-* 👨🏽‍💻Also, I am currently learning ReactJs and Java
+* 👨🏽‍💻Working with technologies like ReactJs and Python
-* 🪥Brushing up my C++ skills
+* 🪥Brushing up my problem solving skills through DSA practice in C++
 * 📕I am an avid reader
 * 🎨I have been drawing all my life!